Want to know what it’s currently like to go snowboarding or skiing during the COVID-19 pandemic? Here’s my experience so far.

 If you’re coming from out of state, make sure that you’re able to meet the state you’re skiing in’s travel guidelines.
 Some services like gondolas and trams may be functioning differently or not at all, to maintain social distancing.
 Do your research so you know what to expect and be flexible.

-The Ikon, Epic, and Indy passes all have pages dedicated to helping you navigate the COVID-19 guidelines for the resort you’re going to:
+The Ikon and Indy passes both have pages dedicated to helping you navigate the COVID-19 guidelines for the resort you’re going to:

 Resorts Are Doing Their Best